 Buy Raw Cashews

 As cashews are softer than almonds, their soaking time is shorter.
-I soak my almonds about 24 hours, but cashews just overnight, about 12 hours.
-Cashews also puree into a finer, smoother milk than do almonds so you don’t need to strain cashew milk.
+I soak my almonds about 24 hours, but cashews just 8 hours or overnight.
+Cashews also puree into a finer, smoother milk compared to almonds so you don't need to strain cashew milk.
 Be sure to buy raw cashews.
 You do not want them roasted or salted.

 A Nice Tool to Have: Digital Kitchen Scales

 Although you can measure out your nuts, weighing them with a digital kitchen scale is the most accurate.
-It’s a kitchen tool I could not live without.
-If you don’t have one, I encourage you to buy one.
+It's a kitchen tool I could not live without.
+If you don't have one, I encourage you to buy one.
 You can get them at kitchen supply and discount stores, just about everywhere these days.
-You can buy the Salter sale I use on Amazon for a good price (and it’s on Prime shipping).
+You can buy the Salter sale I use on Amazon for a good price.